Settling the Score: Portioning with Cardinal Preferences: Preliminaries

 \begin{definition}[Range-respect] An outcome $\mathbf x$ is \emph{range-respecting} in an instance $\mathcal{I}$ if $\min_{i\in N}s_{i,j}\le x_j \le \max_{i\in N}s_{i,j}$ for all $j\in [m]$.
 An aggregation rule $F$ is \emph{range-respecting} if $F(\mathcal{I})$ is range-respecting for every instance $\mathcal{I}$. \end{definition}

 Next, we introduce a new property which we call \emph{score-unanimity}.
 This property demands that if all agents report the same score for some candidate, then this candidate should receive exactly that score.
-Score-unanimity resembles a property called unanimity in single-winner voting, which states that if all agents agree on a favorite candidate, this candidate should be chosen.
+Score-unanimity is inspired by a property called unanimity in single-winner voting, which states that if all agents agree on a favorite candidate, this candidate should be chosen.
 In single-winner voting, this property appears almost indispensable, and we believe that much of its appeal carries over to score-unanimity.
+Specifically, like in voting, it seems difficult to justify not assigning a score of $x$ to a candidate when all voters report an ideal score of~$x$ for the candidate.
+Moreover, as we show in \Cref{thm:efficiency_implications}, a violation of score-unanimity constitutes a straightforward violation of Pareto optimality, which provides further motivation for this axiom.

 \begin{definition}[Score-unanimity] An outcome $\mathbf x$ is \emph{score-unanimous} in an instance $\mathcal I$ if, for every $j\in [m]$ such that there exists $\gamma\in [0, 1]$ satisfying $s_{i, j}=\gamma$ for all $i\in N$, it holds that $x_j=\gamma$.
 An aggregation rule $F$ is \emph{score-unanimous} if $F(\mathcal{I})$ is score-unanimous for every instance $\mathcal{I}$. \end{definition}